 ITP 2.0 Installer - Select Wireless Adapter Please select the wireless network card that will be used by this system to communicate with the transmitters.
 After being selected, ITP will perform some initial setup tasks that will simplify further configuration steps.
-Select Wireless Adapter: 3Com EtherLink Server 10/100 PCI (3C980C-TXM) - Packet Sc Skip Continue This step will create a virtual IP Address on this adapter.
+Select Wireless Adapter: 3Com EtherLink Server 10/100 PCI (3C980C-TXM) - Packet So Skip Continue This step will create a virtual IP Address on this adapter.
 This allows you to use a single configuration for your transmitter regardless of what network your computer is connected to.

-Select the network adapter that the wireless transmitter will use to communicate with your side of the window.
+Select the location where you would like ITP to: Select the network adapter that the wireless place the received image files on your computer. transmitter will use to communicate with your